German & Austrian Keys (Morsetaste)

 Close-up of Name Stamp Military Key With Tall Knob Used in Airplanes.
 Knob Made it Easier to Handle With Gloves Another German Key With a Tall Knob.
 Maker Unknown Unknown Key With Tall Binding Posts

-Other Side of the Upside-Down Key Type TT.1 Key Inside the Type TT.1 Key Close-up of the TT.1 Label
+The Upside-Down Key With the Cover in Place Type TT.1 Key Inside the Type TT.1 Key Close-up of the TT.1 Label

 German Luftwaffe Type TG.2a Key.
 Used on the Dornier "Flying Pencil" Bomber Inside the TG.2a Key WW2 German Army Key by Hans Widmaier, Munich Inside the Widmaier Key

-Junker Army Key With Cover Inside the Junker Key Junker Key With Leg Mount Unknown German Military Key
+Junker Army Key With Cover Inside the Junker Key Junker Key With Leg Mount Junker Type MD-7 From the German U-Boat U-256

 Close-Up of the Gottschalk Nameplate East German Army Type MT-50 by Funkwerk Kopernick Close-up of the Funkwerk Kopernick Key.
 "Enstort" Means the Key Has an interference Suppression Filter Inside the MT-50 Key